samanthawebber/scrip-scrap/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A lightweight CRUD application built on Rails with a React frontend.

-* Ruby version
+* Ruby version ruby 2.7.0p0

 * System dependencies